Lagos Television

 Lagos Television (abbreviated LTV), or Lagos Weekend Television (abbreviated LWT, UHF channel 35, also known as LTV 8) It is a state owned television station in Ikeja, Lagos, Nigeria.
 Lagos State Television was established In October, 1980 under the administration of Alhaji Lateef Jakande to disseminate information and entertain the populace.
 It became the second television station to be founded by a state government only preceded by Broadcasting Corporation of Oyo State (BCOS).
 It began broadcasting on November 9 of that year and was the first Television station in Nigeria to operate on two frequencies / bands VHF and UHF.
-Now on UHF channel 35, it was the first state owned Television station on cable satellite DSTV channel 256 and later on Startimes channel 104.
+Now on UHF channel 35, it was the first state owned Television station on cable satellite DSTV channel 256, GoTV channel 120 and Startimes channel 113.

 The objective of Lagos Television was to allow the state administration to disseminate information and entertain the general public and the link between the government and the populace.